 Lehagre’s frustration with this scenario propelled him to establish L’Association des Américains Accidentels (AAA): the Accidental Americans Association.
 According to a translation of the AAA’s website, “The Accidental Americans Association (AAA) was created in April 2017 on the initiative of Fabien Lehagre, its president.
 Its purpose is to defend and represent the interests of persons of French-American nationality residing outside the United States, against the harmful effects of certain parts of US extraterritorial legislation.”

 Unfortunately for Lehagre and others like him, the AAA will be pushing against the full weight of America’s longstanding CBT system – a system some feel should have been overhauled under the Tax Cuts and Jobs Act (TCJA).
-One of the strongest proponents for change is American Citizens Abroad (ACA), a non-profit organization that has been working to convert the United States to a system of residence-based taxation since at least 2013, when this ACA report, submitted to the International Tax Reform Working Group of the House Committee on Ways and Means, made the following argument:
+One of the strongest proponents for change is American Citizens Abroad (ACA), a non-profit organization that has been working to convert the United States to a system of residence-based taxation since at least 2013, when an ACA report, submitted to the International Tax Reform Working Group of the House Committee on Ways and Means, made the following argument:

 “CBT is very complex and costly to administer for both the taxpayers and the IRS.
 CBT is grossly unfair as Americans abroad can pay taxes twice, while the U.S. provides them little or no services (education, infrastructure, healthcare, etc.).
 Furthermore, due to the Foreign Account Tax Compliance Act (FATCA) and the Foreign Bank Account Report (FBAR) combined with CBT, overseas residents are being denied access to banking and other financial services as well as employment and investment opportunities, to the point that increasing numbers are compelled to renounce their U.S. nationality to be able to lead a normal life.”